clonalHomeostasis: Examining Clonal Space

 cloneCall = "gene",

-In addition, we can use the group.by parameter to look at the relative proportion of clones between groups - such as tissue.
+In addition, we can use the group.by parameter to look at the relative proportion of clones between groups, such as by tissue type.
+First, ensure the “Type” variable is added to combined.TCR:

 combined.TCR <- addVariable(combined.TCR,